 Heat oil in a 5 quart saute pan over medium-high heat.
 Add rice.
 Cook rice, stirring constantly, for several minutes, until rice begins to turn a golden color.

 Reduce heat to low to avoid spattering.
 Gently pour in warm water, then tomato sauce and stir.
-Stir in chili powder and minced garlic.
+Stir in chili powder, salt and minced garlic.
 Turn heat back up to medium-high, bring to a boil, then reduce to low and cover.
 Simmer for 20 minutes, or until all water has been absorbed.

 Turn off heat, fluff rice then let sit, covered, for 5-10 minutes before serving.